Delhi govt plans 3rd-party audit to assess survival rate of transplanted trees | Headlines

 The survival rate stood at 80.21 per cent in the North division.
 In the West division, 78.5 per cent of the saplings survived in the Alipur range and 75.68 per cent in the Najafgarh range.

-In the South division, the survival rate was 72 per cent in Mehrauli, 76 per cent in Asola Bhatti Phase I and 81.33 per cent in Phase 2.
+In the South division, the survival rate was 72 per cent in Mehrauli, 76 per cent in Asola Bhatti Phase 1 and 81.33 per cent in Phase 2.

+Environmentalist Bhavreen Kandhari said though tree transplantation itself is akin to killing a tree, an audit to ascertain the survival rate of such trees is a welcome step provided it is done properly and in a transparent manner.

+She also said all details related to the transplanted trees should be made public as ''these are the lungs of Delhi''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)